We believe that communities are capable of solving their own challenges - they just need low-barrier methods to join together and address core issues.

 Campaign No. 4: Housing Affordability

-For five days, everyone in the region was invited to post ideas, questions, articles, etc. responding to the question “What are the best ways to improve housing affordability in South Florida?
+Our fourth campaign in 2017 focused on the critical issue of housing affordability in our South Florida community.
+We partnered with 10 local organizations to invite everyone in the region to post ideas, questions, articles, etc. responding to the question “What are the best ways to improve housing affordability in South Florida?

 And a tremendous thank you to our generous sponsor, JPMorgan Chase & Co for partnering with us to launch this campaign.